 Point MunchFile at a file.
 It munches the file, spits out a URL, and keeps that URL fresh every time you save.
 No browser tabs.
 No folder reorg.
 That's the whole product.

-The mascot bites your file, chews for about 280ms, and spits out a short URL.
-Every save = a fresh bite.
-Same link, latest content.
-Your editor stays the source of truth.
+The mascot chews for ~280ms and spits out a URL.
+Every save is a fresh bite — same link, latest content.

 We started with the terminal because that's where files actually live.
 We're extending the same one-command flow to every other place you work.